 You must migrate any applications that write log entries using the v1 API.
 You

-must also upgrade any manually-installed Stackdriver Logging agents in your
+must also upgrade any manually-installed Logging agents in your

 v1 API turndown: sinks and logs-based metrics: Migrate your remaining v1 export sinks and v1 logs-based metrics.
-If you do not, Stackdriver Logging will migrate them by mid-July, 2017.
+If you do not, Logging will migrate them by mid-July, 2017.
 Note: Obsolete link to migration information removed on December 13, 2017.
 For updated information, see APIs & Reference.